justinlee007/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

 ###2.
 Explain how you settled on your final choice of HOG parameters.

+The bin spatial parameters are as follows:
+1) color space:
+2) spatial size:

+The color histogram parameters are as follows:
+2) image bins: the number of equal-width bins in the given range

+The HOG parameters are as follows:
+1) orient
+2) pixels_per_cell
+3) cell_per_block

+spatial = 40
+histbin = 72

 I tried various combinations of parameters and...